-GLISA is one of eleven RISAs, which comprise a national network of centers focused on adaptation to climate change and variability.
+GLISA is one of ten RISAs, which comprise a national network of centers focused on adaptation to climate change and variability.
 GLISA integrates information from a wide array of scientific fields, develops collaborations between entities with similar goals, and helps inform decision makers throughout the region with sound science.
 GLISA offers a unique approach to building climate literacy, long-term sustainability, and facilitating smart decision making across the eight Great Lakes states and the province of Ontario.

 View GLISA's Phase I (2010-2016) Report that highlights all of GLISA's projects and engagements during that period.

 - To contribute to the long-term sustainability of the region in the face of a changing climate